webcomics/dosage/doc/web/content/comics/SmackJeeves_MixupofallMixups.md

 </script>
 <table class="comicinfo">
 <tr>
-<th>Description</th><td>If you're looking for a good comic with a plot, I suggest not reading this.
-If you like randomness, Kirby, Tails and author involvement, then this is the place.
-Arcs are bound to happen, so watch for those.
-Accepts cameos.
+<th>Description</th><td>Arcs sometimes happen here.
+Oh, and crossovers too but character wise.
 All characters and backgrounds used in this belong to their rightful owners, and credit goes to the people who ripped, edited and/or recoloured the sprites used.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://mixupofmixups.smackjeeves.com/comics/">http://mixupofmixups.smackjeeves.com/comics/</a></td>